DephyInc/Controls_Technical_Interview/Part_2/README.txt

 gait_state 			Describes whether the user 	N/A			<0 = unknown
 				is in stance or swing 					0 = swing
 											1 = stance
+											At heelstrike (i.e. when a user
+											begin's a new step, gait_state
+											will typically go from 0 to 1)
 ___________________________________________________________________________________________________________________________
 ank_torque 			How much ankle torque the 	mNm
 				user is receiving